Choose the work category before you hire offshore.

 Watch first: Final hiring calls, compensation, legal compliance, and sensitive employee decisions need a senior owner.

-Open the planning pathResearch and reportingSource gathering and weekly reporting
+Open the planning pathData and researchData entry and research support

-Good first work: Source collection, list building, dashboard assembly, duplicate checks, data cleanup, and weekly summaries.
+Good first work: Source collection, spreadsheet cleanup, CRM/list updates, duplicate checks, validation notes, and weekly research summaries.

 Open the planning pathAgency deliveryClient delivery operations support